TFAGaming/DiscordJS-V14-Bot-Template/README.md

 You can click on the star (⭐️) button above this repository if you liked this project!
 Thank you all. 🙏

 Discord.js Documentation is linked [here](https://discord.js.org/#/docs/discord.js/main/general/welcome).<br>My package (super-djs) is linked [here](https://www.npmjs.com/package/super-djs).

-> **Warning**
-This project is no longer supported, please check out the new project: https://github.com/TFAGaming/DiscordJS-Commands-Handler

 # Project Features:
 • Prefix commands.<br>